Sanjay Arora to be new police commissioner of Delhi | Law-Order

 Arora will succeed Rakesh Asthana, a Gujarat-cadre IPS officer.

-According to an official order, the competent authority has approved the inter-cadre deputation of Arora to the AGMUT cadre.
+According to an official order, the competent authority has approved the inter-cadre deputation of Arora to the Arunachal Pradesh, Goa, Mizoram and Union Territories (AGMUT) cadre, whose officers serve in the Delhi Police.

-Arora, a 1989 batch IPS officer, will take charge on Monday and will continue till further order.
+Arora, a 1988-batch IPS officer, will take charge on Monday and will continue till further order.

+He has served as the SP of the Tamil Nadu Police STF that chased forest brigand Veerappan and he was awarded the chief minister's gallantry medal for bravery during this stint.

+This is for the third time in recent history that an officer from outside AGMUT cadre has been brought to head the national capital's police force.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)